 - 11.2.1 Applications must be submitted by an authorized agent of the applicant institution. - 11.2.2 Applications shall be considered to be "on time" if they are received on or before the established deadline date and time.
-Note all times are Central Time (CT).
-Applicant shall be solely responsible for ensuring that Application is received by THECB prior to the deadline outlined in Subsection 2.11 THECB shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of an electronic delivery agent to deliver an Application prior to the deadline.
+Applicant shall be solely responsible for ensuring that Application is received by THECB prior to the deadline outlined in Subsection 2.10.
+THECB shall not be responsible for failure of electrical or mechanical equipment, operator error, or inability of an electronic delivery agent to deliver an Application prior to the deadline.
 Failure to respond in a timely manner to this request shall result in applicant losing the opportunity to receive a grant under this program.
 A late Application, regardless of circumstances, shall not be evaluated or considered for award.